 The transformative applications of AI in the banking sector

 With the financial world having bifurcated into establishment giants and fintech challengers, one of the key differentiators has been the use of AI.
 As the old guard increasingly wakes up to the reality of digital transformation, however, it too is now adopting techniques including machine learning to unlock latent efficiencies.
-Indeed, , across the globe AI has the potential to deliver $1trn of additional value in the banking sector every year.
+Indeed, according to McKinsey, across the globe AI has the potential to deliver $1trn of additional value in the banking sector every year.

 The scale of that potential is down to the particularly broad range of use cases for AI in the industry, not least in customer experience, as Babak Hodjat, VP Evolutionary AI, Cognizant, explains: “One of the most important use cases for AI in banking is to improve personalisation for customers – especially for incumbents looking to compete with digital natives.
 This is because AI can spot novel strategies that would never have been identified by human data scientists, and, in turn, allow companies to take full advantage of today’s massive data sets – ultimately helping to provide hyper personalised experiences tailored to specific customers.
 For example, through the use of advanced chatbots and tailored content and interfaces in apps and on digital platforms.”